Research-Based

 How fast does bone broth improve gut health?

-You will begin getting benefits from consuming high-quality bone broth immediately however, the amount of benefit you get from it will only increase with frequency.
-If you are consuming bone broth for gut health, you may not notice a difference after just one serving.
+You’ll begin receiving benefits from high-quality bone broth immediately; however, the extent of benefits increases with regular consumption.
+For gut health specifically, you may not notice changes after just one serving.

 How often should you drink bone broth?